Cinema Batalha (Porto): History

 The Coliseu do Porto was constructed in 1941, where the architects Cassiano Branco, Júlio de Brito and Mário Abreu.

-The Novo Salão High-Lifebuilding was demolished in 1944, and on the 30 September of that year, the property-owners ordered the construction of the Cinema Batalha, assigning these duties to the civil engineer Bernardino de Barros Machado.
+The Novo Salão High-Life building was demolished in 1944, and on the 30 September of that year, the property-owners ordered the construction of the Cinema Batalha, assigning these duties to the civil engineer Bernardino de Barros Machado.
 The building was built between 1944 and 1947, and inaugurated on 3 June 1947.
 An examination of the building's construction was performed on 27 September 1948, shortly before the first screenings by the Cineclube do Porto.
 Due to the censorship of the time, the frescoes by Júlio Pomar and the base-relief by Américo Braga, were ordered removed.

 Sometime around 1974, the studio Sala Bébé was opened in the basement of the cinema, and continued to operate until 2003 (which would later be transformed into a cafeteria).

 With the growth in video rental and cost of film, in August 2000, the Cinema Batalha was closed by the owners.
 Two years earlier, the first attempts to save the structure had occurred (on 10 November 1998), when the municipal council proposed re-classifying the building as public heritage site.
 But, a year later, the same property owners signed a protocol with the municipal council to carry out public works, along with many of the local patrons.

 Following six years of closure, the cinema was reopens in May 2006, under the managing of Associação Comércio Vivo, a partnership between the municipal council of Porto and commercial association.
 The rehabilitation consisted of a profound renovation of the main auditorium (that included new seating), air conditioning, ventilation systems and electrical installations, that cost about one million Euros.
 In June of that same year, there was indication that the Fantasporto international film festival could be installed temporally or permanently onsite.
 But, this idea was abandoned, owing to the investment necessary at the time.

 On 21 December 2004, a process by the DRPorto was opened to classify the structure.
 A dispatch was opened on 27 January 2005, by the president of the IPPAR (Instituto Português do Património Arquitectónico).
 On 1 July 2008, the Regional Directorate of the Norte Region proposed classifying the structure as a Property of Public Interest (Imóvel de Interesse Público), and include it within the heritage protection zone that included the Capela das Almas (Chapel of Souls), Publicworks Buildings of Porto, the Coliseu do Porto, the Café Majestic and the Church of Santo Ildefonso.
 The descendant of the IPPAR, the consultative council of IGESPAR gave their approval on 12 November 2008, and revised the historical zone definition 20 April 2010.

 On 31 December 2010, Gabinete Comércio Vivo returned the keys to the property-owners, on the last day of its management contract.
 Requiring maintenance, the spaces were closed, with no intended concession.